⏰ NEET SS Pathology 2026 Exam Approaching | Last Chance to Lock Your Rank | Time-Sensitive Strategy Inside

 Do ONLY:

-After every MCQ: Ask why the other options are wrong.
+After every MCQ: Ask yourself why the other options are wrong.
 That's where ranks are decided.
+The difference between 50th percentile and 80th percentile is distractor analysis.

 Do this instead:

 Sleep > Last-minute cramming.
-A tired brain bleeds marks.
+A tired brain bleeds marks through silly mistakes.

 What NOT to Study in the Last 7 Days